 It’s also essential to not underestimate the importance of connecting with locals when creating your service or product localization strategy.
 You need to find people who fully understand your target audience and who can make sure your campaigns are locally relevant.

-Think about how you’re going to grow your network in each market—whether it’s by hiring freelancers, employees or even an agency.
+Think about how you’re going to grow your network in each market—whether it’s by hiring freelancers, employees or a localization services agency.

 “You need to really connect with the locals in the market you’re trying to reach—whether they’re your colleagues, customers or people in your network—to make sure that the strategy you’re creating applies to their reality.
 Otherwise, what you’re doing is not useful at all and it won’t work.”